jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 ---
 layout: post
-title: "Using Dijkstra's Algorithm for Score Calculation in a Tile-based Game"
+title: "Why and how I Used Dijkstra's Algorithm for Score Calculation in a Tile-based Javascript Game"
 date: "2018-05-01 14:54"
 ---

 Recently, I've been building a multiplayer tile-laying game inspired by games like [Carcassonne](<https://en.wikipedia.org/wiki/Carcassonne_board_game>) and [Settlers of Catan](https://en.wikipedia.org/wiki/Catan).
-I'll soon have some other blog posts about the game and some of the technologies and architectures I'm building it with, but today I'm going to walkthrough and illustrate how I used [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to implement the scoring component of the game.
+I'll soon have some other blog posts about the game and some of the technologies and design patterns I'm using to build it, but today I'm going to walk through and illustrate how and why I used [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to implement the scoring component of the game.
 Since there are already [so](https://stackoverflow.com/questions/2856670/why-does-dijkstras-algorithm-work) [many](https://www.youtube.com/watch?v=NHZr6P1csiY) [good](https://www.manning.com/books/grokking-algorithms) [resources](https://mitpress.mit.edu/books/introduction-algorithms) explaining what Dijkstra's algorithm is and how it works, I'm writing this for somebody who already understands the basic concepts involved, and who would like to see a real-life implementation of it in a tile-based Javascript game.

 ## The Game — Rules and Objectives

 To begin, I'm going to explain the game, so as to motivate why I even needed a pathfinding algorithm in the first place.
-If all you want to see is my implementation, feel free to skip to the next section.
+If all you want to see is my implementation, feel free to skip to the last section.

 ### Turns and Tile Placement